Rishikesh0110/Hollywood-most-successfull-stories/README.md

 8. To findout worldwide gross collection year wise need to drag year and worldwide gross as rows and column and genre as title and color & worldwide gross as sum as title.

 9. Than dragged duffrent simler graphas in dashbord 1 and dashbord 2 .

+10. # Conclusion
+11. So after visualizing the data i make two dashbords which has capabilities to express insights.